Gardens of Sallust: Remains

 A remarkably well-preserved pavilion of the villa can be seen at the centre of present-day Piazza Sallustio, 14 m below present street level.
 It was probably a summer triclinium like the Serapeum of Hadrian's Villa.
 The main part of the building was a large circular hall (11 m in diameter by 13 in height), covered by a dome with alternating concave and flat segments (a very rare form, found only in the Serapeum).
 The walls host three niches on each side, two of which were open as passages for side rooms, probably nymphaea.
 A few years after construction, the remaining niches were closed and covered with marble panels, which also covered the walls.
 The floor was also marble, while the dome and the upper part of the walls were decorated with stucco.
 A grandiose basilica room was framed by two side buildings on two floors, while the upper part of the building had a large panoramic terrace, linked to a gallery.

 It was one of the main nuclei in a spectacular location at the bottom of the valley dividing the Quirinale from the Pincio.
 It was supported by thick walls with arches and buttresses resting on the Servian Walls where the Via Sallustiana runs today, and resting against the hill behind and connected to other remains of poorly preserved buildings.

-To the south there is a semi-circular covered room divided into three areas with partitions, two of which still retain ancient mosaics in black and white and the remains of wall paintings probably from a later time; the third room towards the south is occupied by a flight of stairs to the two upper floors, while the north one was interspersed with an room used as a latrine.
+To the south there is a semi-circular covered room divided into three areas with partitions, two of which still retain ancient mosaics in black and white and the remains of wall paintings probably from a later time; the third room towards the south is occupied by a flight of stairs to the two upper floors, while the north one was interspersed with a room used as a latrine.

 The brick stamps of this building confirm a date of 126.
 The dating is significant because it shows the developments of imperial private architecture after the Domus Augustana, and the evolution from the Domus Aurea model over nearly 50 years.